Clinical Trial Agreements

 - Draft or Final IRB consent

 A final contract can only be signed when negotiations are complete, the CERES record is complete, Financial Conflict of Interest (FCOI) updated/approved for all key personnel, and IRB approval has been obtained.
 These steps can be done concurrently.
 No study subject-related activity may be initiated until the contract is executed by Northwestern Sponsored Research.

 Taxpayer ID: 36-2167817

-Clinical Trial award set-up will transition from the Sponsored Research Contracts & Negotiations team to the Awards Management team effective January 23, 2023.
+Clinical Trial award set-up is handled by the Awards Management.
 These awards will be processed by award management associates based upon capsule constituencies.